Parenting

 parenting-through-adolescence-understanding-parents-emotional-struggles

 Adolescence is an important stage of a human’s life where every child faces a huge transformation.
 As children enter their teenage years, they face very rapid physical, psychological & emotional changes that shape their unique identity and future life.
-Somehow adolescent stage is being focused on by everyone, but simultaneously, there is another journey also being processed, and that is often ignored, which is developed within the parents.
+Somehow adolescent stage is being much focused on by everyone, but simultaneously, there is another journey also being processed, and that often gets ignored that developed within the As a developmental psychologist, Laurence Steinberg (2014) explains, parents must adapt from being protectors to becoming guides, a shift that can evoke feelings of uncertainty, loss of control and emotional disconnect.

 What is Adolescent transition?

 The adolescent period typically begins around 10-13 years of age and continues through the late teens.
 The basic change in this stage is Hormonal changes, the development of cognitive abilities and most importantly is the need for independence.
 Teenagers mostly start questioning authority, seeking peer validation and claiming self-rule.
 However, these changes within teenagers are quite natural, but they can create friction within the family unit.
-Parents feel misunderstood by children, whereas they were in the central role ever since this change in the family unit shakes the entire emotional foundation of the family unit that has been built by parents’ hard work and sacrifices.
+Parents feel misunderstood by children, whereas they were in the central role; this change in the family unit shakes the entire emotional foundation.
+Adolescence is a transformative period marked by rapid physical, emotional, and cognitive changes.
+Recognising its stages helps parents navigate the inner struggles they often face while supporting their child’s growth.

 Read More: The Adolescent Brain: How Frontal Lobe Development Shapes Thinking and Behaviour